T Kira Madden: Background and education

+Career

 Long Live the Tribe of Fatherless Girls

 At a writers' residency after the death of her father, Madden intended to work on a novel.
 Instead, she found herself writing nonfiction, which turned into her memoir.

 Long Live the Tribe of Fatherless Girls was published in March 2019 from Bloomsbury.
 In Literary Hub, Madden describes it as "a coming-of-age memoir growing up in Boca Raton, Florida, in a very privileged Jewish community as a biracial, queer girl with a lot of family secrets: two addict parents and a famous family, as well."

-In The New York Times, Tessa Fontaine said of Long Live the Tribe of Fatherless Girls, "This is a fearless debut that carries as much tenderness as pain.
+Tessa Fontaine at The New York Times wrote, "This is a fearless debut that carries as much tenderness as pain.
 The author never shrinks from putting herself back into the world after every hurt, and we are lucky for it...it's all compulsively readable, not just because of those big themes, but because of the embodied, needle-fine moments that make the stories sing."
 Electric Literature said, "What makes Long Live the Tribe of Fatherless Girls so exceptional is the compassion Madden brings to the page."

-In NPR, Ilana Masad said, "In baring the bad and ugly alongside the good, Madden has succeeded in creating a mirror of larger concerns, even as her own story is achingly specific and personal."
+Ilana Masad at NPR said, "In baring the bad and ugly alongside the good, Madden has succeeded in creating a mirror of larger concerns, even as her own story is achingly specific and personal."
 Kirkus Reviews said, "Though the author's aching emotional rawness sometimes makes for difficult reading, this is a deeply courageous work that chronicles one artist's jagged—and surprisingly beautiful—path to wholeness.
 Affecting, fearless, and unsparingly honest."

-When asked what she wants others to take away from the book, Madden has said, "I hope people feel the power of being an outsider."
+When asked what she hopes others take away from the book, Madden said, "I hope people feel the power of being an outsider."